Raed-Alqabas/Portfolio_Project_Mazaady/README.md

 #### External :
  - Tuwaiq Academy
- - Mentor: Linda Al-Makrami
+ - Mentor(s): Linda Al-Makrami, Abdullah Al-Jahdali
- - Mentor: Abdullah Al-Jahdali
+ - Student(s): Abdullah Aldafas
 ---
 ⭐ *If you like this project, don’t forget to star the repo!*